As Iowa looms, GOP wonders: Does Trump have fans, or voters?

 "Normally, I at least know the county chairs and I see some organization," said Gwen Ecklund, chair of the Republican Party in Crawford County, who said Trump staffers weren't doing as much as other campaigns.

-"Quite frankly, I haven't seen quiet as much of his organization at a country level as the other candidates," said Warren County GOP chair Rick Halvorsen, who couldn't recall having seen Trump representatives at the party's monthly meetings.
+"Quite frankly, I haven't seen quite as much of his organization at a county level as the other candidates," said Warren County GOP chair Rick Halvorsen, who couldn't recall having seen Trump representatives at the party's monthly meetings.

 Don Kass, of the Plymouth County GOP, said he'd been fielding calls from other campaign officials inquiring about speaking arrangements on caucus night, but has yet to hear from Trump's team.